 Harvested in the Summer

 Linden honey is AKA Basswood Honey and even Lime Honey.
 Linden tree blooms only lasted 7-10 days so very unique and flavorful honey!
 The honey has been described as having a very fresh aroma described as minty, menthol, camphor, balsamic, etc. Excellent honey for tea, desserts, muffins, hot cereal - you name it!
 The blooming season for Linden trees is generally the first week in July in this part of Ohio.

 Pleasant tasting honey, aromatic, and ranging from water white to light yellow in color, this honey comes from the black locust tree which flowers in long white racemes.
 This honey is tough to get as the trees are only flowering a couple of weeks at best and we typically have a big Spring storm which takes the flowers off the trees.
 This limits the amount of nectar bees can gather, so we never have enough Locust Honey to get us through a year and we will sell out.

 Orange Blossom Honey

-Harvested in the Fall
+Harvested throughout the season

 Wildflower honey is exactly what it sounds like.
 Derived from a variety of wildflowers and plants which are blooming during the summer months.
 Wildflower honey can range anywhere from a very dark honey to a light honey.
 Every year it changes with what blooms are produced by what plants.
 Rainfall and weather affect what plants are produced.
 If the honey is not single sourced (ie goldenrod, etc.), it is simply called wildflower honey.
 We can have various types of wildflower honey in the same year due to different hive locations in our area.
 Folks like wildflower honey for it's various characteristics in taste.
 This honey has a delightful taste and a great all around honey to use.